 You may like to leave a space where your guests can let you know if they have any allergies or dietary requirements before you decide on your menu with the caterer.

 With most couples these days setting up home together before they get married, they have all their bits and pieces they need.
 It is becoming increasingly popular for couples to ask their guests for gift vouchers or money to help towards their honeymoon.
 A great way of stating this is a catchy poem.
+More couples are also stating they would like the money guests would normal give, to be given to a favourite charity instead.

 It is nice to add a section for songs that your guests would like played at the wedding as variety is key, it is a great way to ensure your guests will get on the dance floor if it's a song they love!